 If you live in Los Angeles and wonder why things aren’t quite what they used to be, you may find it interesting to take a closer look at the negative impact of drugs in Los Angeles.
-It may not always be visible, but the problem is wide and growing.
+It may not always be visible, but the problem is widespread and growing.

 In this article, we’re taking a closer look at the impact of drugs in Los Angeles.